Mohammed-islam0907/learning-devops/Docker/README.md

  - Docker swarm is easier to use, and integrates seamlessly with Docker - good for smaller deployments
  - Kubernetes provides more powerf, flexibilty and scalability making it better for more complex deployments

+## Why use Orchestration Tools?

+- As application grows in complexity and scale, managing containers manually becomes more difficult
+- Orchestration tools are used to handle many containers across multiple machines
+- Ensure high availablitiy - automatically monitor state of containers and can restart/relocate containers allowing them to recover without manual intervention
+- Automatically scale application - Up during high demand/ save resources during less demand
+- Self healing - detect and restart failed containers, ensuring  continuous service

+So they are used to:

+- Simplify complex deployments
+- Enhance reliability of application
+- Improve resource utilisation